Another Day in Paradise: Reception

 "Another Day in Paradise" provoked controversy upon release and was widely criticised.
 Some critics found the wealthy Collins unqualified to sing about the poor, while others accused him of profiteering from homelessness.
 Collins responded, "When I drive down the street, I see the same things everyone else sees.
 It's a misconception that if you have a lot of money you're somehow out of touch with reality."

 Billboard gave a positive review, calling it a "poignant" track whose "subject matter is complemented nicely by a subdued, ethereal musical context".
+Cashbox commended Collins' vocals, saying that he "adopted the cool white-soul tones that fellow travelers Paul Carrack and Squeeze have so ably championed."
+Music & Media characterised "Another Day in the Paradise" as a "devilishly catchy semi-ballad" and a "guaranteed hit that will not leave you alone".

 Singer-songwriter and political activist Billy Bragg gave a 2000 interview in which he negatively compared Collins to the Clash, stating, "Phil Collins might write a song about the homeless, but if he doesn't have the action to go with it he's just exploiting that for a subject."
 In 2003, Andrew Collins described the song as a "bland redress" for the subject of homelessness in the New Statesman.
 In 2007, Blender remarked that Collins "wrote the worst song ever about homelessness", while Caroline Sullivan of The Guardian called it "a song that addressed the issue of homelessness with the same insight as Sporty Spice's 'If That Were Me'".
 Writing for the BBC in 2010, David Sheppard described the song's lyrics as "cringe-worthy" and gave it as an example of Collins "painting the bull's-eye on his own forehead" when it came to his negative status with music critics.
 In 2016, Mark Beaumont of NME called it "arguably the corniest multi-millionaire-notices-homelessness-from-gold-plated-limousine ballad ever recorded".